Odedbenc/Classical_ML_models_from_Scratch/README.md

 I used different datasets to analyze the performace of the different models.

-The Models I wrote from scratch are:
+The models I wrote from scratch are:

 - K-means
 - KNN